donnovan-lyons/dlyons8.github.io/_posts/2018-05-10-the_beginning_targeted_ads.markdown

 Where do I redirect my future?
 What could I do with my current skill set that would enable me to have a decent living, explore my entrepreneur-ish ambitions, and affect change in the world?

 Doubtful, and unsure of what to do, I decided I'd revamp myself.
 After about a decade of not having Facebook, I decided I would give it a good solid try.
 I re-established connections that I'd lost over the years.
-I allowed Linkedin to do what it wanted with my contacts and obtained as large a network as I possibly could with the people that I already knew.
-I even took Steve Jobs advice to heart, trusted that my dots would connect in the future somehow, and never settled, and instead remained hungry and foolish until the very end.
+I allowed Linkedin to finally import all of my contacts and obtained as large a network as I possibly could with the people that I already knew.
+I'd take Steve Jobs' advice to heart, trusted that my dots would connect in the future somehow, and never settled, and instead remained hungry and foolish until the very end.

-I applied for jobs within the scope of my experience, as well as a job here or there that I thought I could use to make a career change. l had sent out dozens of applications to different positions, while dubious that I would find anything that I love, that would ignite me with passion, or that I could genuinely infuse with my own creativity.
+And so I applied for jobs within the scope of my experience, as well as a job here or there that I thought I could use to make a career change.
+I had sent out dozens of applications to different positions, while at the same time dubious that I'd find anything that I could love, that would ignite me with passion, or that I could genuinely infuse with my own creativity.
 What about that idealistic college student who thought he could positively impact the world?

 ### The Ad That Changed Everything